KarelDO/BioDEX/README.md

 BioDEX is a raw resource for drug safety monitoring that bundles full-text and abstract-only PubMed papers with Individual Case Safety Reports (ICSRs).
 These ICSRs contain structured information about the Adverse Drug Events (ADEs) described in the papers, and are produced by medical experts.

+We hope that our resource paves the way for (semi-)automated ICSR reporting systems, which one day could aid humans to perform drug safety monitoring.
+Additionally, we believe our task is a good resource to train and evaluate the biomedical capabilities of Large Language Models.

 BioDEX is created by combining the following resources:
 - [PubMed Medline](https://www.nlm.nih.gov/bsd/difference.html): Distribution of PubMed article metadata and abstracts.
 - [PubMed Central](https://www.ncbi.nlm.nih.gov/pmc/tools/openftlist/): Distribution of full-text PubMed articles.